node-migrator-bot/Q-Oper8/README.md

 other hand, each child Node process uses about 10Mb memory according to the Node.js documentation.
 Additionally, the quicker your child process can handle a request, the sooner it will become available again to the pool to handle a queued request/action.

+In basic tests, optimum throughput appears to occur when the number of child processes is equal to, or one less than the number of CPU cores.
+However other factors may affect the optimum number of child processes you use.
+See the benchmark figures later in this documentation.

+The architecture of Q-Oper8 was modified in build 8 to transmit batches of messages between the master process and the child processes.
+This has improved throughput to nearly 5 times that of the original versions.
+Optimum throughput occurred on the test machine when the message buffer length was set to 8192 bytes, and so this is the default.
+However you may find that altering the *maxMsgLength* startup parameter will improve throughput.

 ##  Benefits of the Q-Oper8 module

 The *Q-Oper8* module addresses many of the key potential drawbacks of Node.js, including: